khusika/khusika.github.io/content/posts/instagram-shortcode-in-hugo/index.en.md

 Hugo it self has built-in Instagram shortcode supports, but for some reason it can't be used anymore.
 In this article i will write about how to solve this problem in your Hugo environment.
 <!--more-->

+{{< admonition warning "Messages from Facebook" >}}
+Facebook announced [**v11.0**](https://developers.facebook.com/docs/graph-api/changelog/version11.0) of the Graph API and Marketing APIs.
+With this update, there are new requirements to be able to access [**oEmbed APIs**](https://developers.facebook.com/docs/plugins/oembed/).
+To continue accessing the oEmbed APIs, you will have to [submit your app](https://developers.facebook.com/docs/plugins/oembed/) for review by **September 6th, 2021**.
+If you want to request new access to the oEmbed APIs, you will also need to submit your app(s) for review.
+{{< /admonition >}}

 ## Instagram Shortcode

+{{< admonition info "Notice" >}}
+Hugo version 0.84.0-DEV now requires Facebook access token to accesing Instagram oEmbed according to [this commit](https://github.com/gohugoio/hugo/commit/9b5debe4b820132759cfdf7bff7fe9c1ad0a6bb1).
+But, they are still using deprecated Facebook APIs [v8.0](https://developers.facebook.com/docs/graph-api/changelog/version8.0).
+{{< /admonition >}}

 If you are using Instagram shortcode in Hugo and having an issue with it, you are not the only one.
 Using Instagram shortcode with `{{</* instagram "BWNjjyYFxVx" "hidecaption" */>}}` will generate an error like this:
 ```
 Failed to get JSON resource "https://api.instagram.com/oembed/?url=https://instagram.com/p/BWNjjyYFxVx/&hidecaption=1": Failed to retrieve remote file: Bad Request